philipperemy/name-dataset/README.md

 ```
 ## API

-The `search` call provides information about:
+The `search` endpoint provides information about:
 - `country`: The probability of the name belonging to a country.
 Only the top 10 countries matching the name are returned.
 - `gender`: The probability of the person to be a `Male` or `Female`.
 - `rank`: The rank of the name in his country. `1` means the most popular name.

 - **NOTE**: `first_name/last_name`: the `gender` does not apply to `last_name`.

-The `get_top_names` call gives the most popular names:
+The `get_top_names` endpoint gives the most popular names:

 - `n`: The number of names to return matching some criteria.
 Default is 100.
 - `gender`: Filters on `Male` or `Female`.
 Default is None (both are returned).